tmorin/cqrsjs/README.md

 ```

 Each invokation of cqrs() returns a unique instance.
-So instance1, instance2, instance3, instance4 are differents.
+So instance1, instance2, instance3, instance4 are different.

 Each instance has an id, also called owner.
 So that, each actions done from the returned instance will be linked to the owner value.